Writing is Art

 Each submission consists of a single document in .doc or .docx format.
 Author contact information (email address and/or phone) must be included in the email text, but cannot be included in the submission document.

-Entrants must send no more than four typed pages (approximately 1,000 words) of a single story, poem, or scene (play/screenplay).
+Entrants must send no more than 1,000 words of a single story, poem, or scene (play/screenplay).

-Each submission should be a complete story, poem, or scene (play/screenplay).
-In the case of fiction, memoir, and other creative non-fiction, the submission must tell a full story arc.
-A submitted scene from a play or screenplay must take place in a single time and place as it would should that scene be produced.
-It must start and end within the four-page framework.
+Each submission must be a complete story, poem, or scene (play/screenplay).
+In the case of fiction, memoir, and other creative non-fiction, the submission should tell a full story and/or character arc.
+A submitted scene from a play or screenplay should take place in a single time and place as it would were that scene produced.
+It must start and end within the 1,000 word framework.
 This includes space for setting and stage direction, etc. outside of dialogue.

-Label your submission with the document’s title and genre (i.e. Houseplants-Fantasy.doc, Irma’s Wake-WomensFiction.doc, A Dog on Fire-Poetry, etc.).
+Label your submission attachment with the document’s title and genre (i.e. Houseplants-Fantasy.docx, Irma’s Wake-WomensFiction.docx, A Dog on Fire-Poetry, etc.).

 Your name may not appear anywhere on or within this document or the photo.